chandani-rathi/ripple-starter-templates/templates/ripple-tailwindcss-vitest/README.md

-# Ripple Tailwindcss Vitest Template
+# Ripple TailwindCSS + Vitest Template

-This is a starter template for building Ripple applications with TypeScript, TailwindCSS, Vite, and Vitest.
-It includes everything you need for development, testing, formatting, and publishing.
+Starter template for building Ripple applications with TypeScript, Tailwind CSS, Vite, and Vitest.
+Includes:

+- Ripple components with TypeScript
+- Tailwind CSS v4 with Vite plugin
+- Unit testing with Vitest
+- Code formatting with Prettier and ESLint
+- Hot module reloading (HMR) for fast development

 ---

 ## Getting Started

-### 1. Clone or Download the Template
+### 1. Clone the template

-You can use `degit` to quickly scaffold a new project:
+Scaffold a new project with `degit`:

 ```bash
 npx degit chandani-rathi/ripple-starter-templates/templates/ripple-tailwindcss-vitest my-ripple-app
 cd my-ripple-app
 ```

-### 2. Rename Your Project
+### 2. Rename your project

 Update the `name` field in `package.json` to your desired project name: